 On the other side of the political fence, Harrison Judd is a supporter of the president, and he has noticed that the ferocity of anonymous online debate is spilling into the real world.
 He feels that baseless accusations of racism and extreme anger are souring conversations about politics.
 The anger comes to a head at a very unpleasant dinner party.

 Similarly, Dave from California and Deborah from Oregon are poles apart politically.
 They tell us about online opinions and arguments which have resulted in the break-up of relationships in the real world.

 Joe Medrano tells us about feeling politically homeless after the election and Cheryl Dieter explains how her experience of helping a poverty stricken woman after church made her come to a conclusion about hunger in America.

-This is the third in our four-part series featuring people sharing their self-recorded stories throughout President Trump’s first 100 days in office.
+This is the forth in a four-part series featuring people sharing their self-recorded stories throughout President Trump’s first 100 days in office.

 This program will air on Friday April 28th at 10 AM and 8 PM here on 88.3 FM KCPW.